 If you book tickets online, you can use the “Select your own Seat” option to choose seats straight from the map – and if you click the little camera up in the top left hand corner, we will even give you a cheeky peek at what it looks like to sit from different parts of our theatres.
 There are also downloadable maps available on the pages of each of our main venues.

 We recommend arriving at least 30-45 minutes before the performance start time.

 With the potential for up to 5000 people in our theatres, when all venues are operating and have full audiences, it's important to allow plenty of time before the scheduled start of a performance.
-Having time up your sleeve means you can find parking, collect your tickets, drop your larger items at our free cloakroom, make your way to the venue, buy a program, order your interval drinks and find your seat.
+Having time up your sleeve means you can find parking, make your way to the venue, check-in on entry, have your tickets scanned and order a foyer bar drink and your seat.

 For more information about our Latecomer policy, please refer to our Conditions of Entry.

 There is no official dress code for Arts Centre Melbourne, although shoes and shirts must be worn at all times (if you're taking a Back-stage Tour, you must wear closed-toed shoes).
 If in doubt, smart casual is always a good choice.

 We want you, and those around you, to be comfortable.
 If you'd like to dress up for the occasion, that's wonderful, but if you prefer comfort to couture, then that's fine too.

 We do have some standard conditions, regarding your belongings and conduct, for anyone visiting our buildings.
 You can view our Conditions of Entry for more information.
 By entering any of the Arts Centre Melbourne buildings, you are agreeing to these conditions.

 Whether it’s great coffee and a snack, a full dinner before your show, or a nightcap straight after, Arts Centre Melbourne has a wide range of food and beverage options for you to choose from.